New Orleans to Red Wing (24 nights / 25 days)

 - Return scheduled flights (Economy Class) from London UK

-- One night pre-cruise stay at the Intercontinental Hotel including Full American Breakfast
+- One night pre-cruise and one post-cruise hotel nights in luxury hotels including Full American Breakfast

 - Twenty one nights luxury cruise on board the American Duchess including all meals, drinks with dinner (wine and beer), complimentary coffees, bottled water and soft drinks included throughout the voyage